pjbartlein/climvis-figs/refs/workflow.md

 8. copy the `/png` folder and HAniS support files to `sftp.uoregon.edu/climvis/public_html/content/anim/ltm/globe/varname/` using FileZilla or by mounting the folder on the server (user: `climvis` password: `GCA_2023_Sedge`)
 9. test by loading `https://climvis.org/global/varname/varname.html`

+*Some debugging of the following will be necessary.*

+## Data ##

 ### Download data ###

-Before downloading data, you'll need to get an account.
+Before downloading data, you'll need to get an CDS account.
 The first time through, the web page should prompt you to set one up.

 Here's the URL for the ERA5 monthly-averaged data on single levels:  [[https://cds.climate.copernicus.eu/cdsapp#!/dataset/reanalysis-era5-single-levels-monthly-means?tab=overview]](https://cds.climate.copernicus.eu/cdsapp#!/dataset/reanalysis-era5-single-levels-monthly-means?tab=overview).